Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Incorporating Machine Learning

 To perform transfer learning, we load the 316 layers deep directed acyclic graph (DAG) network of \textit{InceptionV3} and freeze the weights of the first 250 layers.
 We also add a $40\%$ \textit{Dropout} layer and an additional \textit{Fully Connected} layer of size $1024$ with \textit{Leaky-ReLu} activation function before the final replaced \textit{Fully Connected} layer which now maps to the the $17$ transient classes with \textit{Softmax} activation function.
 We adopt a curriculum learning strategy specifically in CBC class to train the network step-by-step, going from higher SNR values to lower ones.
 We observed that this method remarkably increased the network accuracy as compared to a single training session with full data.
 The network was trained using stochastic gradient descent with momentum (SGD-M)~\cite{qian1999momentum}.
-After three training levels, the trained network achieves a training accuracy of $99.2\%$ and a validation accuracy of $94.2\%$.
-Fig.~\ref{fig:conf_mat} shows the confusion matrix for the validation data across all three levels.
+After three levels of training, the trained network achieved a training accuracy of $100\%$ and a validation accuracy of $95.8\%$ (note that the data being curated manually, very high accuracies are expected).
+In the last level of learning, the training and validation accuracies plateau after the $12^\mathrm{th}$ epoch and show only statistical fluctuations.
+We analysed all the checkpoints of the network recorded at the end of every epoch and chose the best checkpoint based on overall validation accuracy.
+In Fig.~\ref{fig:conf_mat}, we show the confusion matrix for the entire validation data.
+A high percentage of predictions lie on the diagonal indicating satisfactory performance of the classifier.
+Fig.~\ref{fig:roc} shows the receiver operating characteristic (ROC) curve for our network, demonstrating its efficiency of detecting injections against other triggers (mostly originating from noise).
+Though we do not use the ROC curve to set a threshold on \Pcbc, the high \textit{area\ under\ the\ curve} (AUC) scores are indicative of the network's ability to distinguish signals across all chirp mass bins from glitches.